Bryce Canyon Tour Bus Crash Leaves 4 Dead & Multiple Injured

 Yesterday’s sunset felt like a dream.
 The soft and delicate hues of the Claron Formation, as seen from Sunrise Point, came to life as a smokey haze from the nearby Little Bear Fire drifted through the main Bryce Amphitheater.
 Regardless of the smoke, last nights telescope viewing was a huge success.
 We’d like to thank everyone who participated in yesterday’s #internationaldarksky celebration, and encourage anyone who missed out to visit our website to see what activities will line up with your next trip (km). https://www.nps.gov/brca/planyourvisit Photo: NPS/Keith Moore

+“This is pretty overwhelming for a little county of 4,900 people,” he said.
+“This is just horrible for us, and we feel terrible for those who are injured and their families.”

+He added that the bus went off the road between Bryce Canyon Pines and the top of Red Canyon.

-This is the second major bus crash this week as the tour bus for gospel and country singer, Josh Turner was in an accident on Wednesday night.
-While the singer was not on the bus involved in the crash, his road crew was, and a handful of people were injured, and one person died after their concert in Paso Robles.
+This is the second major bus crash in the nation this week.
+The tour bus carrying the road crew for gospel and country singer, Josh Turner was in an accident that occurred on Wednesday night.
+A handful of people were injured, and one person died following his concert in Paso Robles, located in California’s wine country.

-According to the California Highway Patrol, the crew’s bus veered off the highway near Shandon and went over a steep embankment.
-Two people were reportedly thrown from the bus, and it was one of these people who perished in the accident.
-The driver was removed from the bus and airlifted to a hospital in Fresno.
+According to the California Highway Patrol, the crew’s bus veered off the highway near Shandon and jumped over a steep embankment.
+Two people were reportedly thrown from the bus, one of whom perished in the accident.
+The driver was removed from the bus and airlifted to a Freno, California, hospital.

-A truck driver who witnessed the crash suggests that the tour bus was traveling between 60 and 65 mph at the time of the accident when the speed limit is 55 mph.
+A truck driver who witnessed the crash suggested that the tour bus was traveling between 60 and 65 mph at the time of the accident.
+The speed limit in the area was designated at 55 mph.

-The National Park Service on their website describes Bryce Canyon as the largest concentration of hoodoos (irregular columns of rock) found anywhere on earth, with “red rocks, pink cliffs and endless vistas,” calling March through October to be the best time of year for a visit.
+On their website, the National Park Service describes Bryce Canyon as boasting the largest concentration of hoodoos (irregular columns of rock) found anywhere on earth, with “red rocks, pink cliffs, and endless vistas.”
+The source said that the eight months, from March through October, are the best months for a visit to this part of the nation.

-Bryce Canyon is not a single canyon, but rather a series of bowls or amphitheaters carved out of rock and filled with hoodoos, the most famous being the Bryce Amphitheater.
+Bryce Canyon does not constitute a single canyon, but rather a series of bowls or amphitheaters carved out of rock and filled with hoodoos.
+The most famous is the Bryce Amphitheater.

 This story will be updated as more information becomes available.